NateKulton/code_wars/exercises/codeWarsNotes.md

 So I just need to multiply x by 1 for the first iteration, then I increment 1 so it becomes 2, continue incrementing till that number matches n (because n is m stop point).
 I also have to push each of these multiples to the array z on each iteration.

+grasshopperSummation.js Notes:

+This problem wasn't too bad I just needed to use the parameter num as my end condition and to increment an index number that I started at 0 inside of a for loop and to add sum + index till the end condition is met.